 Water changes are a key part of proper goldfish care.
 But what is involved in changing goldfish water?

 For example, goldfish cannot live healthily in untreated tap water.

-Changing your goldfish tank water
+Changing goldfish water

 Generally speaking, you should change some of your goldfish’s tank water once per week.